marmelab/react-admin/docs/AppBar.md

 ## `children`

 The `<AppBar>` component accepts a `children` prop, which is displayed in the central part of the app bar.
-This is useful to add buttons to the app bar for instance, like a light/dark theme switcher.
+This is useful to add buttons to the app bar, for instance, a light/dark theme switcher.

 ```jsx
 // in src/MyAppBar.js